EthanHNguyen/ethanhnguyen.github.io/README.md

 My personal website: [ethanhn.com](https://www.ethanhn.com)

-I'm lazy (or you can say efficent), so I forked (then detached) this template from [Academic Pages](https://github.com/academicpages/academicpages.github.io).
-Highly recommended for academics!
+Forked (then detached) this template from [Academic Pages](https://github.com/academicpages/academicpages.github.io).
 ## Note to Self - To run locally

 1. Clone the repository and made updates as detailed above